alijan312/liri-node-app/README.md

 It's on Netflix!

 =====================================================================================

 4. node liri.js do-what-it-says

 Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

 It should run spotify-this for "I Want it That Way," as follows the text in random.txt.

-THE IMAGES OF USER INPUT AND APPROPRIATE RESPONSES ARE IN IMAGES FOLDER.